callawaycloud/llm-apex-agents/README.md

 An “Agent” is a technique for instilling the ability for an LLM to “Reason” and take “Action”.
 This approach is introduced by the [ReAct Paper](https://arxiv.org/pdf/2210.03629.pdf) (Reason → Act) and used in popular libraries like [langchain](https://github.com/hwchase17/langchain) and [auto-gpt](https://github.com/Torantulino/Auto-GPT).

+## Library Terminology

+- `Model`: LLM/GTP model.
+Currently only OpenAI GPT Completion & Chat models are supported.
+- `Prompt`: The communication "protocal" between the model & system.
+Currently only ReAct style prompts are supported.
+- `Agent`: A instance formed to solve a given objective.
+- `Tools`: The commands at the agents disposal
+- `Action`: The act of invoking a tool

 ## WARNING: THIS IS EXPERIMENTAL!

 This library is not production ready and may never be: